hmassa48/CapSearchProject2/README.md

 It does this through the use of the keras-tuner.
 It is important to run the keras-tuner with the correct form of tensorflow and keras that you will need.
 This code is optimized through the use of GPUs, so it will need to be run with tensorflow-gpu.
 To run these packages, you must install the keras-tuner and then uninstall tensorflow and reinstall the tensorflow-GPU making sure that the keras-tuner doesn't get deleted in the process.

 To run the tuner, it is set up to run similar to the in keras models.

+## Running on the Euler Cluster

+Run the environment saved in the files above

+module load anaconda/wml
+bootstrap_conda

+conda activate env697

+Submit the Slurm directories saved in the slurm folder above to submit jobs